DemerNkardaz/SHAGOR-REALMS/README.md

 # SHAGOR-REALMS
-A content repo about SHAGOR REALMS
+A content repo about SHAGOR REALMS<br>
 All files and author content is under copyright.